maxschelski/figureflow/README.md

 5. You can now import fastfig and use it to build figures and generate movies as figure objects
 > from fastfig import figure

+For any questions feel free to contact me via E-Mail to max.schelski@googlemail.com.
 # Examples
 Example code for using the package will follow once the corresponding research paper is published in a peer-reviewed journal.
 Examples are not displayed to scale on this website but were all generated with 4.75 inch width.
-For now, examples are available upon request via Github or via E-Mail to max.schelski@dzne.de.<br/>
+For now, examples are available upon request via Github or via E-Mail to max.schelski@googlemail.com.<br/>
 <br/>
 <br/>
 Examples from Schelski and Bradke 2021 fully generated with the package without Adobe Illustrator etc:<br/>